JackSzwergold/Cheat-Sheets/content/IPTables - Upgrade for GeoIP Support.md

 Template: index
 ---

-## IPTables - Upgrade for GeoIP Support

-By Jack Szwergold

 ### For Reference Only!
 100% none of this seems to work!

 This is just here for refernece for now.
 Might not be worth the headache to get this setup for Ubuntu 12.04.5.